edibotopic/edibotopic-website/content/notes/systemism.md

 We form a complete picture, in which the shapes of salt crystals influence their dissolution rate, affecting the dissociation of salt into $Na^+$ and
-$Cl^-$ ions, which interact with taste receptors on the tongue and initiate the firing of signals to the brains that result in the perception of different intensitities of saltiness:
+$Cl^-$ ions, which interact with taste receptors on the tongue and initiate the firing of signals to the brain that result in the perception of different intensitities of saltiness:

 $$